-As you’ll see in my video review, after about 5 weeks you’ll receive your dog’s results via email.
+As you'll see in my video review, you'll receive your dog's results via email in 3-6 weeks.
 The Embark Dog DNA Test Kit is the only one of the market that screens for more than 160 genetic diseases.

 Some of the most common conditions they look for include:

 - multi-drug sensitivity